trawick/stacktraces.py/README.md

   read, ap_mpm_podx_check, child_main, make_child, startup_children, worker_run, ap_run_mpm, main,
 ```

-In this case there are 20 threads with one stacktrace and description (MPM child worker thread) and two other threads
+In this case there are 20 threads with one common stacktrace and description (MPM child worker thread) and two other
-with different purposes (MPM child listener thread and MPM child main thread).
+threads with different purposes (MPM child listener thread and MPM child main thread).

 ### ``describe_python_log.py``